neumino/rethinkdbdash/README.md

 Rethinkdbdash implements a connection pool and is created by default.

-If you do not want to use a connection pool, iniitialize rethinkdbdash with `{pool: false}` like that:
+If you do not want to use a connection pool, iniitialize rethinkdbdash with `{pool: false}` like this:
 ```js
 var r = require('rethinkdbdash')({pool: false});
 ```